KYY (San Francisco): 6UV/6XAE

-In early 1920 A. F. Pendleton, owner of The Radio Telephone Shop, held a standard amateur station license, 6UV, which was used to broadcast concerts beginning around March or April of 1920.
+In early 1920 A. F. Pendleton, owner of The Radio Telephone Shop, held a standard amateur station license, 6UV, which was used to broadcast concerts beginning around March or April 1920.
 This may have been the first station after World War One to make entertainment broadcasts in the San Francisco area.

 The April 1921 issue of Pacific Radio News reported that "The radio telephone station at 175 Steuart St., San Francisco, operated by Mr. A. F. Pendleton of the Radio Telephone Shop, transmits press by voice and CW on Tuesday and Friday evenings from 8 P. M. to 9 P. M. Several musical numbers are also provided on both nights.
 Signals from Mr. Pendleton's station (6UV) have recently been heard with good audibility in Portland, Oregon".
 Later that year The Radio Telephone Shop was issued a license for an Experimental station, 6XAE.
 A contemporary review noted that 6XAE was continuing the 8:00-9:00 p.m.
 Tuesday and Friday programs, transmitted on a wavelength of 425 meters (706 kHz).